jhskelton/N-Body-Simulation/readme.md

 Samples bodies uniformly randomly.

-- "num": number of bodies to populate
+- `"num"`: number of bodies to populate
-- "r max": maximum radius
+- `"r max"`: maximum radius
-- "v max": maximum velocity
+- `"v max"`: maximum velocity
-- "mass var": variance of mass +- about 'mass' value
+- `"mass var"`: variance of mass +- about 'mass' value
-- "charge var": variance of charge +- about 'charge' value
+- `"charge var"`: variance of charge +- about 'charge' value

 #### General

-- "dim": number of dimensions of position/velocity/momentum vectors.
+- `"dim"`: number of dimensions of position/velocity/momentum vectors.
-- "tfin": Simulation time duration. ie the ending time of the simulation
+- `"tfin"`: Simulation time duration. ie the ending time of the simulation

 ##### Visuals

-- "frame": how to centre the plotting.
+- `"frame"`: how to centre the plotting.
 Options: COM, zero, name of a body
-	- "COM": centre of mass frame
+	- `"COM"`: centre of mass frame
-- "trail len": length of trails behind the moving bodies.
+- `"trail len"`: length of trails behind the moving bodies.
 If negative, then has infinite length.
-- "dt": time between frames (using simulation time, not real time).
+- `"dt"`: time between frames (using simulation time, not real time).
 Motion of particles from simulation output (generically) does not have equal spacing in time.
 This results in unphysical slow-down and speed up if (x,y) is naively plotting.  "dt" is the time spacing used to interpolate the dynamical coordinates, so to make the plotting smooth.
-- "equal ratio": if true, make the coordinate ratio of xs & ys the same
+- `"equal ratio"`: if true, make the coordinate ratio of xs & ys the same
-- "max radius": maximum distance from the (frame) origin to plot. ie if bodies leave the ball with this radius, do not plot them.
+- `"max radius"`: maximum distance from the (frame) origin to plot. ie if bodies leave the ball with this radius, do not plot them.
-- "plot Hamiltonian": if true, animate how the Hamiltonian changes over the duration of the simulation.
+- `"plot Hamiltonian"`: if true, animate how the Hamiltonian changes over the duration of the simulation.

 ##### Numerical Solver

-- "max dt": the maximum allowed time step to be used in the integrator
+- `"max dt"`: the maximum allowed time step to be used in the integrator
-- "method": which numerical solver to use to solve the ODEs
+- `"method"`: which numerical solver to use to solve the ODEs
-- "atol": Default: 1e-6.
+- `"atol"`: Default: 1e-6.
 See https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html for an explanation
-- "rtol": Default: 1e-3
+- `"rtol": Default: 1e-3

 ##### Physics

-- "physics": says what hamiltonian to use.
+- `"physics"`: says what hamiltonian to use.
 Implemented: Gravity, Electrostatics, & Gravity+Electrostatics
-- "grav power law": the powerlaw of the gravitational force
+- `"grav power law"`: the powerlaw of the gravitational force
-- "electro power law": the powerlaw of the electrostatic force
+- `"electro power law"`: the powerlaw of the electrostatic force